 Share American culture with a young leader from Saudi Arabia!

-Legacy International is pleased to host 36 young Saudi leaders for a dynamic, 3-week leadership training experience.
+Legacy International is pleased to host 43 young Saudi leaders for a dynamic, 3-week leadership training experience.
 The Saudi Young Leaders Exchange Program (SYLEP) is initiated and supported by the Embassy of the United States in Saudi Arabia.
-Participants in SYLEP 2017 will cultivate an entrepreneurial profile through development of workplace and personal effectiveness competencies, in addition to polishing the soft skills necessary for career success.
+The goals of this program are to promote mutual understanding between the people of the U.S and the people of Saudi Arabia, prepare young leaders to become responsible citizens and contributing members of their communities, and develop leadership skills among Saudi youth.
 They will also observe how individuals, non-governmental organizations, government entities, and businesses address community needs through innovative public, private, and joint initiatives.